-We identify three top-level phase types: the computation, the communication and the idle times (Fig. 2, right).
-This classification can easily be refined by the developer to identify logical phases in its program and to subdivide different overheads, as done by several authors, for example by Bull [2].
-The communication is defined as the overhead time not overlapping with computation: the computational overhead due to the exchange of data between processes, in the sense of loss of processor cycles [3].
+We identify three top-level phase types: the computation, the communication and the idle times.
+This classification can easily be refined by the developer to identify logical phases in its program and to subdivide different overheads, as done by several authors [1, 13].
+The communication is defined as the overhead time not overlapping with computation: the computational overhead due to the exchange of data between processes, in the sense of loss of processor cycles [2].

 To structure all variables and to show their dependencies, we use a causal model.
-See Pearl [10] for an overview of current theory about causality and statistics.
+See Pearl [9] for an overview of current theory about causality and statistics.
 The initial performance model is shown in Fig. 3, where direct cause-effect relations are indicated by directed links.